Keyboard commands on the Mac / Shortcuts Part 1 System start

-A lot of helpful functions are integrated into your Mac, which can be easily activated via certain key commands, so-called shortcuts.
+There are lots of helpful functions integrated into your Mac that can be easily activated using certain keyboard commands, so-called shortcuts.

-In general, the keyboard commands work on the MacBook / Pro / Air or on all Apple keyboards in connection with iMac / Pro, Mac Mini or Mac Pro.
+In general, the keyboard commands work on the MacBook / Pro / Air or on all Apple keyboards in conjunction with iMac / Pro, Mac Mini or Mac Pro.

 But first the most important keys are briefly explained so that everyone knows what is meant: